iterative/dvc.org/content/docs/command-reference/add.md

   > in which case the given `path` is only recorded in `dvc.yaml` for now.

 - `--to-remote` - add an external target, but neither move it into the workspace nor cache it yet.
-[Transfer it](#example-transfer-to-remote-storage) it directly to remote storage (the default one, unless `-r` is specified) instead.
+[Transfer it](#example-transfer-to-remote-storage) directly to remote storage (the default one, unless `-r` is specified) instead.
 Use `dvc pull` to get the data locally.

 - `-r <name>`, `--remote <name>` - name of the
   [remote storage](/doc/command-reference/remote) to transfer external target to